pisinger/pisinger.github.io/_posts/2025-08-01-konnectivity-evolution-from-tunnels-to-vnet-integration.md

 ## Conclusion

 By enabling direct access from the managed control plane to the kubelet API over private IPs, it brings AKS closer to the operational flexibility of self-managed clusters where exposing the kubelet API on tcp:10250 is straightforward.
 In the past, such direct communication wasn’t possible in cloud-managed environments due to network isolation which is one of the key reasons Konnectivity was introduced in order to securely bridge that gap.
-Furthermore, this enhancement also enables direct connectivity to webhook services in non-overlay network setups. 😊
+Furthermore, this improvement also enables direct connectivity to webhook services in non-overlay network setups. 😊